Yuheshpandian/Ideas-For-The-Weekend-Python-Edition/README.md

 <!--Contributions are welcomed, feel free to contribute.-->

-Contributions are welcome!
+Contributions are welcomed!
 If you have a cool Python project idea, please submit a pull request with your addition.
 Be sure to follow the contribution guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 <div align="center">Made with ❤️ by Yuhesh</div>